jagadesh1111/Graduate-Admission-Prediction/README.md

 # Dataset
 The dataset used in this analysis is stored in the file "Admission_Predict.csv".
 It contains information about different factors that may influence the chance of admission to a university.
 The dataset includes the following columns:

--GRE Score
+- GRE Score
--TOEFL Score
+- TOEFL Score
--University Rating
+- University Rating
--SOP (Statement of Purpose)
+- SOP (Statement of Purpose)
--LOR (Letter of Recommendation)
+- LOR (Letter of Recommendation)
--CGPA (Cumulative Grade Point Average)
+- CGPA (Cumulative Grade Point Average)
--Research
+- Research
--Chance of Admit
+- Chance of Admit
--Data Analysis
+- Data Analysis
--The script performs the following analysis and visualization tasks:
+- The script performs the following analysis and visualization tasks:

 Load the dataset using pandas and display the first few rows to get an overview of the data.
 Remove the "Serial No." column as it does not provide any relevant information.